mrYakamoto/roman-numerals/README.md

 # Roman Numerals

-##Learning Competencies

-* Use methods to modularize code
-* Use data structures to map relationships
-* Write small, concise methods
-* Write DRY code
-* Use effective naming conventions

 ##Summary

 We're going to write a method that converts an integer to its Roman numeral equivalent, i.e., 476 => 'CDLXXVI'.